 1/2 teaspoon baking soda

 1 teaspoon mixed spices (cinnamon, cloves, nutmeg, pumpkin pie spice mix)

 2/3 cup canned pumpkin (do not use pie mix.)

 1 teaspoon pure vanilla extract

 1/3 cup powdered sugar

-- Preheat oven to 375° F. Grease 15 x 10-inch jelly-roll pan; line with parchment paper.
+- Preheat oven to 375° F. Spray a 15 x 10-inch jelly-roll pan with cooking spray.
+Line the pan with parchment paper.
 For easier removal of the roll, spray the parchment paper lightly with cooking spray.
 Set aside.